mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ![Language Analyzers](./resources/assets/AzureSearch-Analyzer.png)

-For the final Index configuration step, we will set the fields that will be used for type ahead, allowing the user to type parts of a word where Azure Search will look for best matches in these fields
+For the final Index configuration step, we will create a [**Suggester**](https://docs.microsoft.com/en-us/rest/api/searchservice/suggesters) to set the fields that will be used for type ahead, allowing the user to type parts of a word where Azure Search will look for best matches in these fields.
+To learn more about suggestors and how to extend your searches to support fuzzy matching, which allows you to get results based on close matches even if the user misspells a word, check out [this example](https://docs.microsoft.com/en-us/azure/search/search-query-lucene-examples#fuzzy-search-example).

 Click the **Suggester** tab and enter a Suggester Name: **sg** and choose **Tags and Faces** to be the fields to look for term suggestions